bessagroup/f3dasm/paper/paper.md

 # Acknowledgements

-We would express our gratitude to Jiaxiang Yi for his contributions to writing an interface with the ABAQUS simulation software.
+We would express our gratitude to Jiaxiang Yi for his contributions to writing an interface with the ABAQUS simulation software and to Deepesh Toshniwal for providing valuable feedback.

 # References